vayfarer/flight_time_limit/README.md

 `http://YOUR_PROJECT_ADDRESS.appspot.com/flight_time_limit?start_time=1234&flight_legs=2`<br>
 The query parameters `start_time` and `flight_legs` are the input parameters.
 You may open the url on your web browser, which will return the flight time limit in the body of a HTTP response.
+3) The HTTP response from the microservice will include the flight time limit in the response body.
+Units are hours.

 A means of accessing the microservice in python is provided as follows: